Institute for Conservation Medicine

 Dromedary Camels in Northern Kenya: This Institute project in northern Kenya involves a health assessment of dromedary camels used for milk.
 Unfortunately, the lack of pasteurization results in millions of humans being exposed to zoonotic pathogens, since camel milk may carry bacteria, viruses and parasites.
 By working to ensure the health of camels, the Institute also benefits human health and the health of wildlife that share the habitat with the camels.

-Galapagos Tortoise Conservation and Health: The Institute for Conservation Medicine is a co-investigating partner on a NSF funded grant entitled "How Environment, Physiology and Life History Interact to Determine Pattern in Animal Migration."
-You can learn more about this study and Galapagos tortoise conservation and health issues at www.gianttortoise.org.
-The overall goal of the giant tortoise program is to assist the Galapagos National Park (GNP) to effectively conserve giant Galapagos tortoises by conducting cutting edge applied science and developing an inspirational tortoise-based outreach and education program.
+Galápagos Tortoise Movement Ecology Program: The Institute for Conservation Medicine is a co-investigating partner on a National Science Foundation-funded grant entitled "How Environment, Physiology and Life History Interact to Determine Pattern in Animal Migration."
+You can learn more about this study and Galápagos tortoise conservation and health issues at www.gianttortoise.org.
+The overall goal of the giant tortoise program is to assist the Galápagos National Park (GNP) to effectively conserve giant Galápagos tortoises by conducting cutting edge applied science and developing an inspirational tortoise-based outreach and education program.

 The Institute Advances the Concept of One Health